mitric-lab/programming_theochem/src/03-molecular_integrals.md

 e.g. porphin, which is around 10 Å across, a box of the dimension 15 Å × 15 Å × 5 Å would be appropriate, which translates to 60 × 60 × 20 = 72000
 grid points.
 This is far from practical.
-If we wish for a finer granulated grid or calculations for larger molecules, discretization will become infeasible rather quickly.
+If we wish for a finer granulated grid or calculations for larger molecules, discretisation will become infeasible rather quickly.

 So, the spatial grid is a very inefficient basis for the HF equation.
 Because the molecule consists of atoms, it should be possible to represent the